- -

 Randomness (3): Programming

 I like programming since I could put my hands on a computer, which thankfully was at a young age (I was eleven when I made my first program in BASIC).
-Programming has accompanied me since, and even been an important feature, so to speak, that I've wanted in people close to me.
+Programming has accompanied me since, and even been an important

 I've been fortunate in that regard.
 The closest people in my life not only know what a variable is, but they can teach me one or one hundred lessons about programming.

 This Saturday I was celebrating with a friend that she finished and delivered an important order.
 How did we celebrate it?
 She taught me the basics to code in Lua and LÖVE, two languages I knew nothing about.
 The way to teach that to me was to dive into the creation of a really, really simple game.
-It was a fun time and now I can't help thinking about all the improvements to this really simple game that we made in LÖVE.
+It was a fun time and now I can't help thinking about

 I guess this shows how's my relationship with programming, why I can't stop doing it even though at times I've sworn to never do it again, and what I understand by celebrating.